vckyou/Reforestation/README.md

-## Why do crabs never give to charity?
-Because they’re shellfish.
+## What do you call a duck that gets all A's?
+A wise quacker.